 Congratulations to the winners of our October competition.
 Feeling inspired?
-Have a go at this month's prompt(this will open in a new window).
+Have a go at this month's prompt.

 Bacon started with a sculpture made from welly boots and umbrellas, then an expressionist piece using muddy pawprints on the kitchen lino.
 A sprinkling of shredded bank statements completed his vision.